 Falls are the leading cause of injury-related death among people 65 and older.
 One-third of older adults will fall, many will be hospitalized, and some will die.
-You’ve probably heard the common story: A frail senior is doing relatively well until she falls.
+You’ve probably heard the common story: a frail senior is doing relatively well until she falls.
 She breaks a hip, everything seems to go downhill, and she dies.

 But many falls are preventable.
-Two articles, one in the Journal of the American Medical Association (JAMA). and a one from the Harvard Medical School, provide some terrific, low-cost, low-tech ways to avoid dangerous falls.
+Two articles, one in the Journal of the American Medical Association (JAMA) and one from the Harvard Medical School, provide some terrific, low-cost, low-tech ways to avoid dangerous falls.
 I’ve supplemented their advice with ideas from other sources.
 They all are based on two simple sets of solutions: changing behavior in small but important ways and changing your home environment.

 First, the behavior changes:

 - Get up slowly after sitting or lying down.
 Break up movements into separate steps.
 If you are lying down, first sit up, then swing your feet over the bed, then stand up.

 - When you do walk, take your time.
 There is no need to rush.

 - Wear shoes with nonskid soles, avoid loose-fitting slippers.

 - If you have an assistive walking device such as a cane or walker, use it.
 Every time.
 Many falls occur when someone thinks they can walk without the device because “it was just a few steps.”